wzxie/RAGA/README.md

 RAGA is a tool designed to improve assembly quality with the assistance of a reference genome.

 ## Overview
-The core idea of RAGA is to generate alternative long reads by leveraging the source assembly and PacBio HiFi sequencing reads, with the assistance of a reference genome.
+The core idea of RAGA is to generate alternative long reads by leveraging the target assembly and PacBio HiFi sequencing reads, with the assistance of a reference genome.
 Users can follow the guidance provided in the "Usage" section to achieve this goal through our analysis pipeline.

 ![workflow](https://github.com/wzxie/RAGA/blob/main/workflow.jpg)